 I always make Southern Muslimah one of the first blogs I check if she has posted.
 I am jealous of her too, because she has been involved in this wonderful project to assemble packages of food to distribute this Ramadan, and before that they made up backpacks full of supplies for poor kids going back to school.
 I wonder how she got all that organized and wish I was doing something as good as that too.

 In addition to L_Oman's blog Culture Shocked I always read Stranger in this Dunya and Susie's big adventure but they both have been tagged already.
-I would love to have them over for tea along with Underwater Light , KhadijaTeri and mamamona, so I could hear more about their kids and lives.
+I would love to have them over for tea along with AlienBea from Underwater Light , KhadijaTeri and mamamona, so I could hear more about their kids and lives.

 Amy from Ibnat al-Hidayah: Daughter of Guidance sounds really interesting.
 She is about my daughter's age and I wonder how her school work is coming along and how she is coping.
 I wish I had had a friend like her when I was in college.